-The A hletics department is committed to the overall developmen and ell-being of our student-athletes.
+The A hletics department is committed to the overall developmen and welfare of its student-athletes.
 Through campus leadership initiatives, community outreach events and academic support sessions, the depar ment encourages student-athletes to become leaders on campus and in he community, as well as avid students in the classroom.